KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-egyptian-lattice.md

 ---

-## 8. Apophis at IL₅ Nekron and the Inverse Cascade
+## 8. Apophis at IL₅ Nekron and the Inverse Distribution

 The Egyptian inverse-cascade articulates IL₅ through IL₂ with structural-specificity that the registries already engage extensively.
 The Egyptian articulation of the inverse-arc operates primarily through Apophis at IL₅ Nekron and through Set's adversarial-articulation at IL₂ ISS, with additional inverse-cascade articulations through specific demonic-figures and through the Set-Horus-conflict-narrative.